 Regalia: Of Men and Monarchs

 - The key to success in this game is time management.
-You have two months of 28 days each to accomplish your quota of Kingdom Objectives and the mandatory story objectives.
+Each chapter gives you 56 days (two months of 28 days each) to accomplish your quota of Kingdom Objectives and the mandatory story objectives.
 There are fortunately a large variety of Kingdom Objectives, so you can reach that in many ways.

 - Additional Kingdom Objectives you complete above your goal in one chapter carry over to the next chapter.